 Provision of case management, safety planning, legal advocacy, and personal wellness.

 Swing Space A

-Early Alert VIP passes, initiated by faculty or staff, designates the student is to receive priority service.
+Early Alert Priority Passes, initiated by faculty or staff, designates the student is to receive priority service.

 Provision of health care and psychological counseling services and referrals.

 Located in Parking Lot #3C

 Reporting of the incident if the survivor desires police investigation and support.

 (530) 895-2351 or 2677 from campus phones

 911 for emergency or crime in progress